Enalye/grimoire/docs/index.md

 ## Primitive declaration

-To declare your primitive use `grAddPrimitive`.
+To declare your primitive use `addPrimitive`.
 This function takes a callback to your primitive, the name which your primitive will be known as in scripts, an array of parameters' name, the parameters' type and, optionally, an array of return value types.
 Exemple: